Tillie Anderson: Pioneering career

-Many people - including Tillie's mother, brother, and her Bible teacher Reverend Dwight L. Moody - disapproved of women (especially Tillie) riding bicycles, not to mention competing in racing events wearing tight fitting clothing and where gambling was known to have occurred.
+Many people - including Anderson's mother, brother, and her Bible teacher Reverend Dwight L. Moody - disapproved of women riding bicycles, not to mention competing in racing events wearing tight fitting clothing and where gambling was known to have occurred.
 But others felt differently.
-In 1896, Susan B. Anthony was quoted as saying, "Let me tell you what I think of bicycling.
+In 1896, at which point Anderson had been the undisputed ladies' cycling champion of the world for over a year, Susan B. Anthony was quoted as saying, "Let me tell you what I think of bicycling.
 It has done more to emancipate women than anything else in the world.
 It gives a woman a feeling of freedom and self-reliance.
-I stand by and rejoice every time I see a woman ride by on a wheel...the picture of free, untrammeled womanhood".
-When Anthony was quoted as saying this in 1896, Tillie Anderson was the undisputed ladies' cycling champion of the world, and had been for over a year.
+I stand by and rejoice every time I see a woman ride by on a wheel...the picture of free, untrammeled womanhood."

 Legacy

-Tillie remained an advocate for bicycling through the years and often boasted about keeping within four pounds of her racing weight throughout her life.
-Tillie served as an advocate for the development of bicycle paths in Chicago's city parks.
+Anderson remained an advocate for bicycling through the years and often boasted about keeping within four pounds of her racing weight throughout her life.
+Anderson served as an advocate for the development of bicycle paths in Chicago's city parks.
 She remained active in the League of American Wheelman and the Bicycle Stars of the Nineteenth Century organizations until her death in 1965 at the age of 90.
 For her achievements in cycling in both road and track events, Anderson was inducted into the United States Bicycling Hall of Fame in 2000.